LukeIreland1/trump-tweet-semantics/docs/report.md

 pandas is a Python library for data analysis and manipulation, and provides a DataFrame class, which is very useful for organising data, and is compatible with most NLP libraries in Python.

-I decided to standardise my scores using the z-score method of `new score = (raw_score - mean)/standard deviation`, where raw score is the original score calculated by my classifier.
-All scores are calculated by my classifier, then a mean and standard deviation are collected to calculate the z-score for each tweet.
+I decided to standardise my scores using the z-score method of `new score = (raw_score - mean)/standard deviation`, where raw score is the original score for a given tweet calculated by my classifier.
+All scores are calculated by my classifier, then a mean and standard deviation for all tweets are collected to calculate the z-score for each tweet.

 # 4. Comparison Implementation

+TODO:

+- Talk about configuring XGBoost parameters
+- Talk about exact steps program follows

 I originally intended to implement the algorithms themselves, but came across Scikit-Learn's pipelines, which gave very easily reproducible and fair ways of running classification algorithms, which was immensely useful to me trying to compare these algorithms.
 I could have used these pipelines with my own implementations, but that would then require the further diversion of learning how to make it compatible.
 I instead opted to go along with their implementation which slot into their pipelines very nicely.
 Pipelines contain function calls as steps, which are used on the input data, through the pipeline training function provided by Scikit-Learn: `cross_val_score`